nusenu/ContactInfo-Information-Sharing-Specification/README.md

 - improve the ability to contact relay operators
 - increase trust in contact information
   - give operators a standardized way to authenticate some fields
-  - detect relay operators impersonating other operators
+  - detect relay operators impersonating other operators or entities that do not run relays
 - collect additional (self-reported) relay metrics
   - for Tor relay operators
   - for Tor developers